 “It does open an avenue in this world of extremely technical, electrical, automated life, fly fishing is one of those things where it’s pretty primitive,” Berglund said.
 “I mean you’re out there with basically feathers on a hook trying to trick a fish into biting…they’re in a situation where they can learn and they can feel a part of the entire world.”

-To learn more about the Snake River Cutthroats visit srcexpo.org.
+Visit the Snake River Cutthroats for additional information.
 You can buy tickets for the special aspects of the Expo at Jimmy’s All Season Anglers in Idaho Falls or at the door of the event.